riley-martine/homebrew-auto-seedbox/README.md

 # Auto Seedbox

-Scripts to watch MacOS `~/Downloads` folder for `.torrent` files, upload them to a seedbox, and download the resulting files.
+Scripts to watch macOS `~/Downloads` folder for `.torrent` files, upload them to a seedbox, and download the resulting files.

-Also has ability to automatically SCP `.epub` files to an online kindle running KOReader.
+Also has ability to automatically SCP `.epub` files to an online Kindle running KOReader.

-This repo is titled `homebrew-` because I may try and get this installable by brew.

 ## Why?